wso2/docs-is/en/docs/using-wso2-identity-server/enabling-mutual-ssl.md

     clientAuth="want"
     ```

+    !!! info
         The `            .jar           ` file enabling usage of Mutual SSL
         is shipped with IS by default from IS versions 5.1.0 and upwards.
         The
         `            org.wso2.carbon.identity.authenticator.mutualssl_X.X.X.jar           `
         file can be found in the
         `            <IS_HOME>/repository/components/plugins           `
         directory.

 2. Open the
     `           <IS_HOME>/repository/conf/security/authenticators.xml          `